-There are limitations to using the solar storage tank as a source for DHW, space heat through the air handler, and space heat through the hydronic floor.
-The heating coil in the air handler is typically designed to deliver the expected heating energy using a circulating water temperature of 120°F (49°C) or higher.
-If the temperature is lower, then the heat exchange rate at the air handler coil may be too low to meet the load.
-The hydronic loop, on the other hand, can deliver heat at a lower temperature, perhaps 90°F (32°C).
-With the system as it is now, the thermostat on the storage tank must be set to about 110°F (43°C) to be able to meet the load at the air handler.

-Because there is also a load on the storage tank to heat DHW, the tank will rarely reach 110°F (43°C) and, therefore, only a small fraction of the space-heating load is likely to be met by solar energy.
+TRNSYS simulations were performed to evaluate the contribution of solar energy toward meeting the DHW and space-heating loads.
+The heating coil in the air handler was designed to deliver the expected heating energy using a circulating water temperature of 43°C (110°F) or higher.
+If the temperature is lower, then the heat exchange rate at the coil may be too low to meet the load.
+The hydronic loop, on the other hand, can deliver heat at a lower temperature, perhaps 32°C (90°F).
+Because there is also a load on the storage tank to heat DHW, the tank will rarely reach 43°C (110°F) when space-heating is required.
+Therefore, only a small fraction of the space-heating load is likely to be met by solar energy.

-Figures 10 and 11 show the predicted contribution of the solar storage tank toward each end-use, based on the DHW volume and operating profile specified for Building America analysis [7].
-Figure 10 shows the results for the system as installed, and Figure 11 shows the effect of reducing the minimum supply temperature for the hydronic floor slab to 90°F (32°C), and disconnecting the heating coil loop from the solar tank.
-In either case, the solar hot water system is expected to meet a very large percentage of the DHW load (83% as-built, 77% if modified), which for the purpose of this analysis includes both the energy to heat the mains water to the set point of 120°F (49°C) and the standby losses associated with the boiler tank.
+Figures 10 and 11 show the predicted contribution of solar energy toward each end-use, based on the DHW volume and operating profile specified for Building America analysis [1].
+Figure 10 shows the results for the system as installed, and Figure 11 shows the effect of reducing the minimum supply temperature for the hydronic floor slab to 32°C (90°F), and disconnecting the heating coil loop from the solar tank.
+In either case, the solar hot water system is expected to meet a very large percentage of the DHW load (83% as-built, 77% if modified), which for the purpose of this analysis includes both the energy to heat the mains water to the set point of 49°C (120°F) and the standby losses associated with the boiler tank.
 Based on our analysis, it appears that a greater fraction of the combined DHW and space-heating loads can be met by making the system modifications.
 We would expect the fraction of the basement space-heating load met by the solar system to increase from about 25% to nearly 56%.
-This would represent an increase from 12% to 16% of the total spaceheating load, and an increase from 28% to 30% of the combined DHW and space-heating loads.
+This would represent an increase from 12% to 16% of the total space-heating load, and an increase from 28% to 30% of the combined DHW and space-heating loads.